 It is a condition of booking with Inntravel that you are comprehensively covered for medical emergencies and repatriation.
-You may already have medical insurance, but do check that it covers you while abroad, and that the level of cover is sufficient – the cost of accident or illness that results in hospitalisation, or even repatriation to your country of residence, can be extremely high.
+You may already have medical insurance, but do check that it covers you while abroad, that it covers Covid-19, and that the level of cover is sufficient – the cost of accident or illness that results in hospitalisation, or even repatriation to your country of residence, can be extremely high.
 We also strongly recommend that you have travel insurance cover for other eventualities, from costs incurred through cancellation or travel delay, to loss of luggage or personal possessions, and more severe events such as serious accident or illness while on holiday.

 Can I purchase insurance through Inntravel?

 We regret that our insurance policy is only open to residents of the EU...